 Augustiner is Munich’s oldest brewery so they know exactly what they’re doing here.
 It has a bunch of cool indoor spaces as well as a big beautiful beer garden.
+(Underground in the lager keller is my favorite!)
 Walk-ins welcome, but you should probably go ahead and make a reservation.

 6. Hang out in Munich’s best beer gardens

 Besides the beer gardens at the Chinese tower and the Augustiner Keller, you actually have more beer gardens to choose from in your 3 days in Munich than you could ever imagine.

 Check out these most popular Munich beer gardens if you’re blessed with good weather: